 - Pepper to taste

-- Prepare the dressing by combining mayo, lemon juice, garlic powder, and pepper (adjust the seasonings as needed).
+- Boil water for the eggs.
+Prepare the sauce by combining mayo, lemon juice, garlic powder, and pepper in a small bowl.
+Adjust the seasonings as needed.
+Set aside.

-- Poach the eggs to your liking, and toast the English muffins while the eggs are cooking.
+- Poach the eggs to your liking (about 4-5 minutes to have a firm outside and runny inside), and toast the English muffins while the eggs are cooking.

-- Top the English muffins with the dressing, arugula, eggs, and prosciutto.
+- Once the eggs are done, add to the English muffins and top with the sauce, arugula, and prosciutto.
+Serve right away.

 - I used poach pods to cook the eggs in the photos.
-I poached them for around 5 minutes in the pods to have them runny.
-They will take less time if you poach them the traditional way.
+I poached them for around 4-5 minutes in the pods to have them runny.